tensorflow/cloud/README.md

 **Error like**: There was an error submitting the job.Field: tpu_tf_version Error: The specified runtime version '2.3' is not supported for TPU training.
 Please specify a different runtime version.

 **Solution**: Please use TF version 2.1.
 See TPU Strategy in [Cluster and distribution strategy configuration section](#cluster-and-distribution-strategy-configuration).

+### TF nightly build.

+**Warning like**: Docker base image '2.4.0.dev20200720' does not exist.
+Using the latest TF nightly build.

+**Solution**: If you do not provide `docker_base_image` param, then by default we use pre-built TF docker images as base image.
+If you do not have TF installed on the environment where `run` is called, then TF docker image for the `latest` stable release will be used.
+Otherwise, the version of the docker image will match the locally installed TF version.
+However, pre-built TF docker images aren't available for TF nightlies except for the latest.
+So, if your local TF is an older nightly version, we upgrade to the latest nightly automatically and raise this warning.

 ## Coming up